JoelAbbott/internship-prep/week_01_python_basics/README.md

 - [x] Implement `try/except` for file handling
 - [x] Set up a local logging system using `logging`
 - [x] Use Git + GitHub to manage and push updates
-- [ ] Complete all 3–4 coding challenges by end of week
+- [X] Complete all 3–4 coding challenges by end of week
+- [ ] Review basic pandas concepts

 ---